The key project management skills needed to succeed as a project manager

 Initiating a project effectively

 The beginning of a project, known as project initiation, plays a crucial role in its overall success.
-Despite its apparent simplicity, this phase requires careful consideration of several key factors.
+Despite its apparent simplicity, this phase requires careful consideration of several vital factors.
 Initiating a project involves establishing clear and attainable goals, assembling a capable team, identifying necessary resources, and conducting a kick-off meeting to get things started.

 Risk management